 Mental Skills On And Off The Field

-Jared Odrick, a former first-round pick to the Miami Dolphins, credits his success to his discipline.
+Jared Odrick, a former first-round pick of the Miami Dolphins, credits his success to his discipline.
 As mentioned in the clip above, Jared credits his discipline at an early age to his strength coach.

 The high school strength coach mandated 6 am lifts for Jared.
 What did 6 am lifts do for Jared?

 Football was the first thing on his mind.
 Every morning he would wake up, and his focus and dedication were on football.

 Jared’s Message: “Find the relationship (with whatever it is you’re after), that helps you focus in and reach your goal”